 No one anticipates being involved in a pedestrian accident.
 If this has happened to you, you may have a claim for damages.
 Because fault is not always clear, it is important that you have an experienced pedestrian accident lawyer on your side who can investigate the cause of your accident, get to the bottom of who is at fault, and help you to file a claim for damages against the appropriate party.

-At Kelly & Associates Injury Lawyers, our personal injury attorneys know how tragic some pedestrian accidents can be.
+At Michael Kelly Injury Lawyers, our personal injury attorneys know how tragic some pedestrian accidents can be.
 We also know that whether you are the victim of a pedestrian accident, or a surviving family member of an individual who has been killed in a pedestrian accident, you have recourse against the at-fault party.
 Let us help you.
 Contact our offices today to schedule a free case consultation.
 You can tell us more about your claim by filling out our online form, or calling our offices directly.